Mitchells & Butlers: Six Continents

-M and B
+Mitchells & Butlers

 Mitchells & Butlers was formed on 15 April 2003.
 In April 2006, it was approached by a consortium led by Robert Tchenguiz in a £2.7 billion takeover, which was dropped in May 2006.
 In February 2008, Punch Taverns offered to merge with Mitchells & Butlers, but decided not to in April 2008.
 Mitchells & Butlers then took an interest in Punch's subsidiary, Spirit Group.